D-0zakh/D-0zakh/MARKDOWN.md

 ### 3.Wireless:
 -  #### w!r3d_sh4rk:
-   1.This task was completed with the help of the software "WireShark".
+   1.This task was completed with the help of the software "Wireshark".

-   2.
+   2.The given file was opened in Wireshark.

+   3.flag-is-wireshark-is-cool.my.canva.site was the first thing that seen after entering into the file.

+   4.Replacing the '-' with '_' was the format of the flag (flag{wireshark_is_cool}).

+    5.The flag could have also been found after searching for the canva website.
+The flag will be displayed right in front.
 ### 4.ICS:
--  #### Simple Web:
+-  #### what's_up_DoH:
+    1.

 ### 5.Reversing: